willclarkson/lsstScratchWIC/README.md

 version of sims_maf are in Sections 6 & 7 below of this README.**

 I make no claims that all these routines will work on your system!
 This is mostly a collection of routines and steps that worked for me.

-### 1. Warning - changes in OpSim runs ###
+### 1. Reminder/warning - changes in OpSim runs since 2015 ###

 ~~The notebooks should now all work "out of the box," once the paths to precomputed metrics are set (if you are using precomputed